cloux/cloux.github.io/init/index.md

  * Critical systems with high priority for security, reliability and stability
  * Init replacement in existing systems
- * New distributions
  * Embedded systems
  * Servers

 **NOT recommended use:**

- * General purpose Linux distributions (s6 might cover more use cases)
+ * General purpose Linux distributions (s6 covers more use cases)
  * Replacement in existing systems heavily dependent on existing SysVinit scripts

 Used as default by [VOID](https://www.voidlinux.eu), [Dragora](http://www.dragora.org/), and as the init of choice in my [AWS EC2 Devuan GNU/Linux](https://github.com/cloux/aws-devuan) distribution.